arapulido/arapulido.github.io/blog/_posts/2023-02-03-datadog-admission-controller.markdown

 # Summary

-Enabling the Datadog MutatingAdmissionController in a Datadog monitored Kubernetes cluster helps improving the observability of the deployed applications.
+Enabling the Datadog MutatingAdmissionController in a Datadog monitored Kubernetes cluster helps improve the observability of the deployed applications.
 One of the most useful features is the ability to automatically inject and configure the tracing instrumentation libraries, making the process of making your application observable easier than ever.